Basilica of Our Lady of Bonaria

-The Basilica of Our Lady of Bonaria is a Catholic basilica and Marian church located in Cagliari, Italy.
+The Basilica of Our Lady of Bonaria (Italian: Basilica di Nostra Signora di Bonaria) is a Catholic basilica and Marian church located in Cagliari, Italy.
 The basilica is part of a complex of buildings which make up the Shrine of Our Lady of Bonaria.
 The basilica and the other structures are under the administration of the Order of the Blessed Virgin Mary of Mercy, a religious order which has overseen the care of the shrine continuously since 1335.

+Pope Pius XI raised the shrine to the status of Minor Basilica via the decree Calaritana in Civitate on 25 April 1926.
+The decree was signed and notarized by Cardinal Pietro Gasparri.

 History

 At the beginning of the 18th century, the Order of the Blessed Virgin Mary of Mercy (Mercedarian Friars) conceived of a great basilica in honour of Our Lady of Bonaria.
 The new church would, it was planned at the time, contain the original 13th-century Sanctuary of Our Lady of Bonaria inside, as a chapel.
 This original Sanctuary currently exists as a separate building standing beside the Basilica.